 - 11.7 It is anticipated that the Category B listed Carrongrove House, will be converted from its present use as office accommodation to residential use in the form of flats.
 The presence of this important building will be a key element in the layout and design of the surrounding development, and early consultation with Historic Scotland will be required. - 11.8 The setting of the building will be an important consideration and surrounding development shall not be detrimental to the character, architecture or setting of the building.
-The building should be part of a housing site large enough to enclose it, requiring a bespoke design that respects its setting and especially to protect it from the business and industrial area. - 11.9 An analysis of the setting of the building should include a review of the context of the building, its physical characteristics and surroundings, a survey of materials, condition of the fabric, the relationship of the building to proposed surrounding development and the building's potential for conversion.
+The design should respect the setting of the listed building and its setting should be an integral component of the design. - 11.9 An analysis of the setting of the building should include a review of the context of the building, its physical characteristics and surroundings, a survey of materials, condition of the fabric, the relationship of the building to proposed surrounding development and the building's potential for conversion.